Dinopony/alundra-randomizer/README.md

 You just have to put your own copy of the original 1.1 US game disc inside the folder named `input.bin`, and use the `gen_preset.bat` script on Windows (Linux users are expected to know how to use CLI).

+A command line interface will open, don't be scared!
+It will ask you for which **preset** you want to use.
+Presets are a bunch of settings that define how the game will be randomized, and there is a default one provided with the randomizer.
+These can be found under the `presets/` subfolder, and you can duplicate the existing ones and modify them to choose your own settings if the default ones are not your cup of tea.
+Back to the command line, you can just press Enter to use the default preset or you can type your own preset name before confirming.

+The randomizer will start working and generate a seed for you inside the `seeds/` subfolder, so you can play on your favorite emulator / real console.
+It will also give you a **permalink**, which is a sort of code you can give your randomizer pals so they can generate the exact same seed as you by using `gen_permalink.bat` and pasting this permalink.

+Have fun randomizing!

 ### Building from source